 Banks face different but potentially correlated risks from outside the financial system.
-Financial connections can share these risks, but also create the means by which shocks can propagate.
-We examine this tradeoff in the context of a new stylised fact we present: German banks are more likely to have financial connections when they face more similar risks---potentially undermining the risk sharing role of financial connections and contributing to systemic risk.
-We find that such patterns are socially suboptimal, but can be explained by risk-shifting.
-Risk-shifting motivates banks to correlate their failures with their counterparties, even though it creates systemic risk.
+Financial connections can share these risks, but they also create the means by which shocks can be propagated.
+We examine this tradeoff in the context of a new stylized fact we present: German banks are more likely to have financial connections when they face more similar risks.
+We develop a model that can rationalize such behavior.
+We argue that such patterns are socially suboptimal and raise systemic risk, but can be explained by risk shifting.
+Risk shifting motivates banks to correlate their failures with their counterparties, even though it creates systemic risk.

 Keywords: Financial Networks, Systemic Risk, Risk-sharing, Limited Liability, Debtor Discipline, Homophily

 Suggested Citation: Suggested Citation